Football clubs

 1930 - 1931

-The Maidstone Bus Company formed a team who competed in the 1930-31 Hastings Wednesday League.
+The Maidstone Bus Company fielded a team that competed in the 1930–31 Hastings Wednesday League.

 MASBRO